-So how to mount them to the bike?
+So how to build it and mount it to the bike?

 I already have M5 threaded holes on the handlebar clamps, and a set of RMS rally roadbook clamps from F2R.
-Combined them should make a sturdy platform to hold my nav equipment, and maybe some USB power sockets too.
+Combined them should make a sturdy platform to hold my nav equipment, and maybe I could wire up some USB power sockets too..

-First things first, I made a cardboard template and cut it to size to see how it might fit.
-I was reasonably happy with the size and shape so marked the template shape onto some plate aluminium and cut it to size.
+First things first, I needed to make a cardboard template and cut it to size to see how it might fit on the bike.
+I was reasonably happy with the size and shape so traced the outline of the shape onto some plate aluminium and cut it to size.

-I wasn’t happy to leave it flat as it would probably get a lot of glare and reflections from the tablet screen,and make the it more difficult to see while sitting, so I measured the width of the tablet and bent the plate at a place I though appropriate.
+I wasn’t happy to leave the aluminium completely flat as it would probably get a lot of glare and reflections from the tablet screen,and make the it more difficult to see.. so I measured the width of the tablet and bent the alu plate at a place I though appropriate.
 Hopefully the angle will be ok and the screen can be seen easily in both sitting an standing positions.
 I might have jumped on and off the biike a few times while experimenting with the angle here.

-Four M5 bolts secure the plate into the handlebar clamps and four M4 bolts hold the plate to the RMS’s 12mm crossbar mounts.
+Four M5 bolts secure the plate into the threaded handlebar clamps, and another four M4 bolts hold the plate to the RMS’s 12mm crossbar mounts.

-The two 30mm holes in the plate house dual USB sockets, and a switch to remotely enable or disable power to them.
-Because nobody wants a flat battery in the morning.
+The two 30mm holes in the plate will house the USB sockets and a switch to turn the power on/off.

-After making the basic frame and mocking everything up, it was time to disassemble and prep the plate for painting.
+After making the basic frame and mocking everything up, it was time to disassemble it all and prep the plate for painting.
 This is just basic rattle-can zinc primer followed by cheap satin black.
-At the same time two channels were cut out of either side to assist in mounting the tablet using velcro straps.
+At the same time I cut two channels cut out of either side to assist in mounting the tablet using double sided velcro tape.